 Framework References

-• EU AI Act Annex III — Eight high-risk use-case categories: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, and administration of justice.
+EU AI Act Annex III — Eight high-risk use-case categories: biometrics, critical infrastructure, education, employment, essential services, law enforcement, migration, and administration of justice.
+Reference for Annex III scope determination.